Options

 Build customization

-Set the tool to use to build, either "pip" (default for now), "build", or "build[uv]"
+Set the tool to use to build, either "build" (default), "build[uv]", or "pip"

 Options: